sakabako/node-http-cache/README.md

-# node-cache
+# node-http-cache

-This is a simple in-memory http cache meant for very high traffic websites.
-The difference between this cache and others is that the cache starts when the request is made.
-If two clients request the same page at the same time it will only be generated once.
+This is a simple in-memory http cache, it is meant to solve the problem of two simultaneous requests to the same resource.
+If two requests come in while a resource is being generated it will only be generated once and sent to all connected clients.

-Right now only `http` is implemented but `fs` is planned.
+The only cache mechanism is currently simple in memory.

 ## Basic Usage